fractal-napari-plugins-collection/napari_tissuemaps_interface/README.md

 | napari_tissuemaps_interface | Widget to stream images from a TissueMAPS server|

-> The plugins are not bound to the Fractral Analytics Platform and can be used
+> The plugin is not bound to the Fractral Analytics Platform and can be used
 > standalone.

 ## Installation